Skip to main content

 Typical business loan rates in 2026

 • SBA 7(a) loans: 10.5–13% APR (prime + 2.75–4.75%), up to 25 years for real estate, 10 years for equipment and working capital.
+Best rates for most qualified borrowers.

 • Traditional bank term loans: 7–12% APR for established businesses with strong credit.
+Requires 2+ years of tax returns and a real banking relationship.

-• Online lenders (Kabbage, OnDeck, BlueVine): 12–45% APR, faster approval, shorter terms (6–36 months).
+• Online lenders (Kabbage, OnDeck, BlueVine, Funding Circle): 12–45% APR, faster approval, shorter terms (6–36 months).
+Price reflects speed.

 • Equipment financing: 8–20% APR, secured by the equipment itself.
+Equipment serves as collateral so requirements are looser.

 • Business lines of credit: 10–22% APR, revolving, pay interest only on drawn balance.
+Best for working capital needs, not capex.

 What the term length does to total cost

 Longer terms lower the monthly payment but raise total interest paid.
 A $100,000 loan at 8% for 3 years has a $3,134 monthly payment and $12,810 total interest.
 The same loan stretched to 7 years has a $1,559 monthly payment but $30,958 total interest — nearly 2.5× the interest cost.
-The right term depends on cash flow: pick the shortest term your monthly cash flow can support without strangling the business.
+Right term depends on cash flow: pick the shortest term your monthly cash flow can support without strangling the business.

 Should you take out a business loan?